 Annual Plant Sale: Volunteers are needed to help plan, set up, take down and run this annual event, which is usually held in May.
 All proceeds from the sale go to maintain and improve the Heritage Gardens at London Farm.

-Christmas: Christmas at London Farm usually begins in mid November with decorating the house, inside and out, for the Christmas season, serving special Christmas goodies in the tea room and a special expanded gift shop.
-If you love an old-fashioned flavor to your Christmas then please join us.
+Christmas: Christmas at London Farm usually begins in mid November with decorating the house, inside and out, for the Christmas season.
+If you love an old-fashioned flavour to your Christmas then please join us.

 Events Food Booth: Several events, such as London Family Farm Day and the Antique and Collectible Fairs involve food booths.
 Volunteers are needed to help plan, set up, take down and help out at the food booths on the day of these events.

-London Family Farm Day: This annual family event is the biggest event of the year, with something for every member of the family!
+London Family Farm Day: This fun-filled family event has something for every member of the family!
 Volunteers can help out in planning and organizing the event, joining the working team on the day in traffic controls, concession booth, children face painting, crafting or cleaning up afterward.
-This fun-filled event is very popular.